shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-in-user-data-offline.md

 ---

-# Microsoft Invest - pass in user data offline
+# Microsoft Invest - Pass in user data offline

 If you have data that lives in your ad server or data warehouse today, you can make it accessible to your Xandr ad